davidthurman/plex-request/readme.md

 #plex-request

 A web app for people to submit requests for content to be added to a Plex server.
-Uses OMDB's API currently, but switching to TMDB for better movie poster support.
+Uses [The Movie DB](https://www.themoviedb.org/)'s API, many thanks to them.
+This project is not affiliated in any way with [Plex Inc.](https://www.plex.tv/).
+Many thanks to them too, for creating the ultimate media streaming software.

 ###You will need: